ezrarush/battleship/README.md

 Download this repository and place it in your quicklisp\local-projects\ folder so that quicklisp can find it.

-SBCL does not have a safe way to interrupt a thread and cl-sdl2 must run on the main thread.
-Here is the work around found at https://github.com/lispgames/cl-sdl2/issues/23

 ###Server

 Run the following in the command line from the project folder: